Supporting teachers • Promoting learning

 The first important thing to emphasise about teaching “sound before symbol” is that the aim is not to reduce the use of notation, but to musically empower it.
 So how does this work?

 In a nutshell “sound before symbol” encourages teachers to ensure that when introducing notation, as with any other aural/written language, the student can “hear in their head” the music they see on the page, in just the same way as you can understand the words of this article without necessarily saying them aloud.
-Music notation is thus not introduced as abstract symbols, but as a visual representation of perceived musical sound.
+Music notation is thus not introduced as abstract symbols or physical instructions, but as a visual representation of perceived musical sound.

 This is in contrast to the rather dry method of teaching pupils to approach music intellectually by decoding the notation first, only discovering how it sounds once they have sight-read and “tried it out”.

 Trying to play musically using the notation as your only guide is rather like trying to speak a language that you have learnt to read, but without any understanding of the correct pronunciation.

 As well as learning basic musical language, the pianist must be introduced to expressive elements such as tone production, phrasing, balance, rubato, rhythmic flow, voicing, emphasis, and so on.
 None of these are fully indicated in the score, so all players need to develop their sensitivity to aural transmission rather than relying simply on written instructions.
 The player must, in short, be able to “hear” the sound they are aiming for, and it is never developmentally too early to start working towards this goal.

 The basic concept of “sound before symbol” is a simple one, and goes back a long way.
 It is mentioned in G.F.
 Kuebler‘s “Anleitung zum Gesang-Unterrichte in Schulen” (Stuttgart, 1826), subsequently translated into English by Lowell Mason and published as “The Manual of the Boston Academy of Music” in 1834.
 Mason explained: